-Most people attend the physiotherapy clinic, but some clinics do offer home visits for those unable to get to the clinic.
+Some clinics offer home visits for those unable to get to the clinic.
 These are more expensive than normal appointments and usually you have to pay mileage from the clinic.
-Clinics typically offer home visits only within a certain radius due to travelling times and costs.

 The initial appointment with a physio is always an assessment, although in many cases some treatment will also be given.
 This may last from 30 minutes to an hour.